A community-led effort to support Razer peripherals on Linux. It consists of:

 Enable custom lighting via software

 * Not supported by all hardware.
-Plugging the device into a computer running Razer Synapse will reset this state.
+Using the device on a computer running Razer Synapse will reset this state.

 ** Most mice DPI hardware buttons are not intercepted and continue to use default behaviour/range.